 We arrived by 6:30 a.m. — cars needed to go up the mountain by 7:00 a.m. but there was something wrong.
 The sun covered the valley but many people seemed to be leaving.
 The view of Mt Washington was gorgeous.
 Sun blanketed the mountain except for the clouds that covered the summit.
 Stunning.

 One problem.
 Inside those clouds were 70 miles per hour winds, just 40° which translated to a wind chill of 27°, and zero visibility.
+There was rime ice at the summit and overnight rains made the one-mile dirt section impassable.
 The race was canceled.
 (Postponed)